xuck-devel/SimpleStepCounter/eclipse_project/SimpleStepCounter/release/README.md

 # SimpleStepCounter

-Simple step counter for CLI,Java API
+Simple step counter for multi-language,with CLI & Java API

 ## function overview

 - use as CLI,as automation for getting steps of many source files,aggregating,and so on.
 - also use as Java API,for development of your programs/tools.
-- various file type support,by customizing configuration files.
+- multi-language support,by customizing configuration files.

 ## how to use